Skip to content

 Location: Position, Concentricity, Symmetry

 Location controls define where a feature is relative to datums.
-Position is by far the most common — it uses a cylindrical zone for holes and pins, giving 57% more area than the equivalent ± square zone.
+Position is by far the most common because it uses a cylindrical zone for holes and pins, giving 57% more area than the equivalent ± square zone.
 Position supports MMC/LMC modifiers for bonus tolerance and functional gaging.

 Concentricity and symmetry require measuring median points, which is expensive and unreliable.
 ASME Y14.5-2018 explicitly recommends using position or runout instead for new designs.
 Reserve concentricity for the rare case where median-point balance is critical (e.g., high-RPM rotating shafts where mass distribution matters).